 Typical Day in CRT:

-Program meets Saturdays, Sundays, Christmas break and Presidents’ week starting the first Saturday in December through Mid- March, 9:00AM to 3:00PM
+Program meets Saturdays, Sundays, and vacations (Christmas week and President’s week) starting the first Saturday in December through mid-March, 9:00AM to 3:00PM

-*Ready to ski means wear the appropriate clothing for the day, bring the proper ski equipment tuned and waxed and personal protective equipment and don’t forget your season pass!
+8:45 AM: Arrive ready to ski and check in with your coach.
+Ready to ski means wearing appropriate clothing for the day, having the proper ski equipment tuned and waxed, and wearing your personal protective equipment, and of course your season pass.

 Early Morning Training/Video Analysis/Timed Runs: